gbouras13/pharokka/README.md

 pharokka is designed for rapid standardised annotation of bacteriophages.

-If you are looking for rapid standardised annotation of prokaryotes, please use prokka (https://github.com/tseemann/prokka), which inspired the creation of pharokka.
+If you are looking for rapid standardised annotation of prokaryotes, please use [prokka](https://github.com/tseemann/prokka), which inspired the creation of pharokka.

 Table of Contents
 -----------